A-Mager/IoAssignment/README.md

 -I'll need atleast 2 tables on the database.
 ScheduledMaintenanceJob and SparePart have been made, I'd foregone the need for MaintenanceJob for having a more compiled database.

--Having 0 knowdledge on cars, I'll just assume the part prices from google are a good guideline.
+-Having 0 knowledge on cars, I'll just assume the average part prices from google are a good guideline.

 -I'll need 2 blades, 1 as a general overview of all scheduled maintenance jobs, and another for more information + price calculation individually.